quicwg/base-drafts/draft-ietf-quic-recovery.md

 discarding keys indicates forward progress and the loss detection timer might have been set for a now discarded packet number space.

-#### Before Path Validation
+#### Before Address Validation

 Until the server has validated the client's address on the path, the amount of data it can send is limited to three times the amount of data received, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
 If no data can be sent, then the PTO alarm MUST NOT be armed until datagrams have been received from the client, because packets sent on PTO count against the anti-amplification limit.
-The server could fail to validate the path even if 0-RTT is accepted.
+The server could fail to validate the client's address even if 0-RTT is accepted.

 Since the server could be blocked until more packets are received from the client, it is the client's responsibility to send packets to unblock the server